 Here is a simple handout that explains the four stages of enlightenment.
 As you read the suttas, the Buddha will refer to these stages so it is good to have this chart on hand when reading.
 Related: Make a Sutta Reading Practice Plan Simple Chart of the Sutta Pitaka Living in the Land of the … Read more

 You can use these sutta checklists to keep track of the suttas that you have read.
 If you like to skip around, this will help to make sure that you eventually read them all.
 Complete Checklist These checklists are designed to be printed double sided, flipped on the short side, then folded into a booklet … Read more

 This is the detailed table of contents of In the Buddha’s Words: An Anthology of Discourses from the Pali Canon by Bhikkhu Bodhi, published by Wisdom Publications, but linked to the free translations available on SuttaCentral.net.
-Most of the translations are by Bhikkhu Sujato.
-Translations from the Udana are by Ven.
-Anandajoti and those from … Read more
+The translations are by Bhikkhu Sujato.
+NOTE: Once you are on SuttaCentral.net, you can click on the Parallels icon … Read more

 The following hnadouts are perfect to use in classes or workshops on the Sutta Pitaka.
 They show the structures of the Nikayas and give some highlights of topics covered.
 Related: Realms of Rebirth Taught by the Buddha Simple Chart of the Sutta Pitaka Living in the Land of the Buddha Downloads

 Although the Buddha never used charts as visual aids when preaching, we can sometimes benefit from seeing the teachings laid out in a table.
 These three charts give a perspective on the Buddha’s teachings on the realms of rebirth.
 Basic Realms of Rebirth Causes of Rebirth in the different realms Lifespan in different realms of … Read more